Anne-Marie Imbrecq: Post-war training

-After the French Liberation in 1944, Imbreq was still in North Africa when she learned that President Charles De Gaulle's new Air Minister was forming a team of female military pilots, learning about it "by hearsay that there was an internship.
+After the French Liberation in 1944, Imbreq was still in North Africa when she learned that President Charles De Gaulle's new Air Minister Charles Tillon, was forming a team of female military pilots, learning about it "by hearsay that there was an internship.
 I then returned directly and asked to be part of it .”
-For the first corps of pilots, the Minister, Charles Tillon enlisted women who had earned their civilian pilot's licenses before the start of the war.
+For the Premier corps de pilotes militaires féminins, Tillon enlisted women who had earned their civilian pilot's licenses before the start of the war.
 Training was at Martinerie camp, near Châteauroux and Tours in central France.
-A strong bond formed among the pilots, including Suzanne Melk, Élisabeth Boselli and Geneviève Lefevre-Seillier.
+A strong bond formed among the pilots, including Maryse Bastié, Maryse Hilsz, Suzanne Melk, Élisabeth Boselli, Andrée Dupeyron, Élisabeth Lion, Paulette Bray-Bouquet, Gisèle Gunepin, Yvonne Jourjon, and Geneviève Lefevre-Seillier.

 According to Imbreq in an interview, "most of the forty-something volunteers, who had not flown for almost five years, found themselves in mismatched flight suits that were very ill-suited to their size."
 She went on to describe the experience:“At school with men, we had the same training.
 Among them were pilots who had been prisoners like Edmond Petit.
 The men admitted us without problems, we were comrades.
 We sympathized more or less, it depended because some were well behaved, others more irascible… We thought what we were doing would be useful for the future because we knew that for the most part we were already too old… Of these girls who were with me, hardly any remained in the Air Force apart from Elizabeth Boselli.”On 12 February 1946, Lieutenant Imbreq obtained her fighter pilot's license (Patent No. 32941), but the special pilot training program for Air Force women ended later that year.
 Thereafter, doors to female military pilots remained closed until 1996 when women finally regained the opportunity to begin pilot training.